Hughes Lake (California)

 Hughes Lake is a sag pond on the San Andreas Fault in the northern Sierra Pelona Mountains, in Los Angeles County, California.
+At times the lake goes completely dry for years, as its water supply depends on local winter rain and snowmelt.
+Neighboring Elizabeth Lake also has a history of going dry and refilling.

 Geography

 Referred to before 1924 as West Elizabeth Lake, Lake Hughes is one of a series of sag ponds in the foothills of the Sierra Pelona Mountains, including Elizabeth Lake, and Munz Lakes, all created by the active motion of tectonic plates on the San Andreas Fault.
 They are part of the northern upper Santa Clara River watershed.